aws/amazon-vpc-cni-k8s/docs/cni-proposal.md

 * Networking for Pods must support high throughput and availability, low latency and minimal jitter comparable to the characteristics a user would get from EC2 networking.
 * Users must be able to express and enforce granular network policies and isolation comparable to those achievable with native EC2 networking and security groups.
 * Network operation must be simple and secure.
-Users must be able to apply exsiting AWS VPC networking and security best practices for building Kubernetes clusters over AWS VPC.
+Users must be able to apply existing AWS VPC networking and security best practices for building Kubernetes clusters over AWS VPC.
 For example, a user should be able to:
 	* use VPC flow logs for troubleshooting and compliance auditing,
 	* apply VPC routing polices for traffic engineering,
 	* apply security groups to enforce isolation and meet regulatory requirements.